I still get people who fail

 ||Towns of Goshen, Warwick, Tuxedo, City of Port Jervis, West Point Military Academy and the City and Town of Newburgh, Sterling Forest, Pine Island, Middlehope, Marlboro, Greenwood Lake, Florida.

 *6/2015 Judge Berry retired and left an open seat.
-His permits are being cycled through all of the judges so you will not be able to know who your Judge is unting it is assigned to a Judge.
-Judge Brown will start working on permits at some point in early 2016.
-He is currently working in another county on a short term basis.
+His permits were being cycled through all of the judges until early 2016 when Judge Brown was elected to replace him.
+Judge Brown will start working on permits at some point in the middle of 2016.
+He is currently working in Westchester County on a short term basis.
+Judge Edward T. McLoughlin from Westchester is the issuing Judge until Brown takes over.
+I have no explation as to why they did this.

 (On Jan.
 11, 2007 Judge Freehill was given the